aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * 'slipperyroad_23.jpg'
 * 'keep_right_38.jpg'

 The main particularity in all cases is the image resolution.
-In case of Yield signal it included a custome background of clouds.
+In case of Yield signal it included a custom background of clouds.

 ![alt text][image7]